-It is important to ensure that the policy operates in a manner which is fair ForALL, not only for those children with a disability or impairment for example, but also for their peers.
+It is important to ensure that the policy operates in a manner which is fair for all.
+This means that it must be fair not only for those children with a disability/SPDD, but also for their peers.
 The FA is required to have regard to the following whenever an application for dispensation is considered: